JuliaTagBot/AnalyticDiffEq.jl/README.md

 The next steps are to integrate this basic feature into the `solve` interface in DifferentialEquations.jl and fully leverage the special cases for greater precision, accuracy, and speed.

+As this is a proof of concept and a work in progress, `AnalyticDiffEq.jl` can only handle Laguerre, Hermite, and Legendre equations up to order (a hardcoded) order 12, and in the case of Laguerre with `α = 0`.

+Extending the use cases to classical orthogonal polynomials will eventually be implemented through [OrthogonalPolynomials.jl](https://github.com/miguelraz/OrthogonalPolynomials.jl) or [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl).